Usually, bacteria are the cause of cystitis.

 Analgesics as needed

 Cystitis is usually treated with antibiotics.
-Before prescribing antibiotics, the doctor determines whether the person has a condition that would make cystitis more severe, such as diabetes or a weakened immune system (which reduces the person's ability to fight infection), or more difficult to eliminate, such as a structural abnormality.
+Before prescribing antibiotics, the doctor determines whether the person has a condition that would make cystitis more severe, such as diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more or a weakened immune system Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more (which reduces the person's ability to fight infection), or more difficult to eliminate, such as a structural abnormality.
 Such conditions may require more potent antibiotics taken for a longer period of time, particularly because the infection is likely to return as soon as the person stops taking antibiotics.
 People with such conditions may also have infections caused by fungi or unusual bacteria and may thus require something other than the most commonly used antibiotics.

 For women, taking an antibiotic by mouth for 3 days is usually effective if the infection has not led to any complications, although some doctors prefer to give a single dose.
 For more stubborn infections, an antibiotic is usually taken for 7 to 10 days.
 For men, cystitis usually is caused by prostatitis Prostatitis Prostatitis is pain and swelling, inflammation, or both of the prostate gland.
 The cause is sometimes a bacterial infection.
 Pain can occur in the area between the scrotum and anus or in the... read more , and antibiotic treatment is usually required for weeks.